 Water, an essential food nutrient

-It is possible for a person to survive for many days and weeks without solid food, it is not that easy without water.
+A person can survive for many days and weeks without solid food, it is not that easy without water.
 Water is the most essential requirement of a functioning body.

 Our cells get the needed moisture from the water that we drink.
-Many fruits such as oranges, watermelon, grapes and apples contain water.
+Many fruits such as oranges, watermelon, grapes, and apples contain water.
 Vegetables such as cucumber, tomatoes, and fresh salads contain water too.
-Digestion of solid foods also result in the release of water in our bodies
+Digestion of solid foods also result in the release of water into our bodies

 The body needs water to regulate its temperatures.
-It also uses it a medium for blood development.
-Water is needed for the transport of hormones, nutrients and sugar to all part of the body cells.
-Water is needed for lubrication of joints.
-Also importantly, it carries all the by-products of digestion, together with toxic compounds from the body and passes them out in the form of urine.
+It also uses it as a medium for blood development.
+Water is needed for the transport of hormones, nutrients, and sugar to all parts of the body cells.
+Water is needed for the lubrication of joints.
+Also importantly, it carries all the by-products of digestion, together with toxic compounds from the body, and passes them out in the form of urine.